-The Company received a payment of \$45.0 million in May 2019, \$5.55 million in September 2019, \$5.55 million in January 2020, and \$5.55 million in February 2020 from Pioneer/Corteva, and will receive quarterly payments through February 2021, which total approximately \$8.4 million.
+The Company received a payment of \$45.0 million in fiscal 2019, \$16.7 million in fiscal 2020, \$8.3 million in fiscal 2021 from Pioneer/Corteva, which totaled \$70.0 million.
 Approximately \$34.2 million of these amounts referenced above has been allocated to the license to the Company's alfalfa varieties.
 The \$34.2 million is reported as licensing revenue in the consolidated statement of operations for the year ended June 30, 2019.

-The remaining amounts will be recognized as revenue as the seed is delivered to Corteva through February 2021.
+The remaining amounts were recognized as revenue as the seed was delivered to Corteva through March 2021.
 The amount allocated to the seed represents the estimated standalone selling price of those quantities of seed, determined based on the Company's normal profit margin on the quantities and varieties of seed that Corteva agreed to purchase.
 The Company allocated approximately \$1.8 million to an unbilled receivable related to revenue recognition at contract termination and the remainder of the payments was allocated to the license using a residual method approach.
+The unbilled receivable is \$0 as of June 30, 2021.